Metal Tin Tile Guide

 The tiles are manufactured from 29 gauge tin-plated steel and are sold without any fixings, but can be easily installed with glue or nails.
 The tiles will need to be painted and clear sealed and must be kept in a dry environment until you are ready to finish/install them.
-There are two ways of fixing the tiles to your chosen surface; Gluing or Nailing - although we recommend to take both steps to ensure the tiles are fixed as securely possible.
-The Tin Tiles are suitable for use on ceilings, walls, as backsplashes, on kitchen islands, in fireplaces, on cupboards or doors and as unique head boards!
+There are two ways of fixing the tiles to your chosen surface; Gluing or Nailing - although we recommend taking both steps to ensure the tiles are fixed as securely possible.
+The Tin Tiles are suitable for use on ceilings, walls, as backsplashes, on kitchen islands, in fireplaces, on cupboards or doors, and as unique headboards!

 The tiles can be cut using tin snips or foot shears if required.
 Please be aware that edges are extremely sharp, so we recommend wearing safety gloves at all times when handling, altering or cutting the tin tiles.
 The tiles are moderately heat resistant with a melting point of the tin coating at around 450°F / 230°C and the melting point of the steel base at around 2400°F / 1315°C. They are suitable for use behind stoves but please be sure to seal the tin with a flame-resistant product.